WHAT DOES A TYPICAL DAY AT CAMP INVOLVE?

 WHAT TIMES DO OUR CAMP DAYS RUN TO AND FROM?

-Registration is 10am and collection is 3pm.
+At Market Road, registration is 10am and collection is 3pm.